aclement/null-enforcer/README.md

   those packages not marked @Nullable
 - when running it, because stack maps must be recomputed, you need to include the classpath entries used to build the jar being 'modified'
+- Should include parameter names in null checks but needs more work for that
+- It ignores class files coming from .kt sources
 - hasn't had a lot of testing!
-- Should include parameter names in null checks but needs more work for that